Kazu010101/Nmap-Scan-RMIT-Cybersecurity-Project/README.md

 ## Result

 The most important information from the nmap scan is that there are 3 open TCP ports, which are 135, 139, and 445.
-This indicates that the host is running a file sharing service such as SMB protocol, which can be further exploited by the attacker.
+Considering that the target also uses Windows 10 OS, these information suggest that the host is running a file sharing service such as SMB protocol, which can be further exploited by the attacker.